Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Description of InforMARL

 \subsection{Graph Information Aggregation}

-While training the model in the CTDE setting, the critic generally gets the state-action pairs of all individual agents in the environment as a concatenated vector.
+While training a model in the CTDE setting, the critic generally gets the state-action pairs of all individual agents in the environment as a concatenated vector.
 To make the training transferable to a variable number of agents and to aid with curriculum learning \cite{curriculum_learning, transfer_learning1, transfer_learning2}, we replace this concatenation with a graph information aggregation module.
 This module is similar to the `Information Aggregation' one in which a GNN aggregates information from the agent's neighbors.
-A global mean pooling operator is applied to aggregate the updated node features in the graph:
+A global mean pooling operator, $X_{\mathrm{agg}} = \frac{1}{N}\sum\limits_{i=1}^N x^{(i)}_{\mathrm{agg}}$, is applied to aggregate the updated node features in the graph.
 Note that $X_{\mathrm{agg}}$ is a vector of fixed size independent of the number of agents, which is not the case when concatenating the state action-pairs of all individual agents.
 This vector is then given as input to the critic network.